Yota-pti320/NLP_assignment_2/README.md

     *……rather than have a general rule `concerning` how direct access should work for all parties.*

-For the second rule, we choose auxiliaries that have specific conditions, since we observed that most of the auxiliaries are labelled as predicates in the dataset.
+For the second rule, we choose auxiliaries that have specific conditions, since we observed that most of the auxiliaries are predicates in the dataset.
 However, we noticed there are some exceptions when they are finite, which is indicated as ‘VerbForm==Fin’.
 Basically, those excluded auxiliaries are ‘could’, ‘would’, ‘may’, ‘will’, ‘should’ etc.

 For the third rule, we choose adjectives and adjective comparatives that have specific conditions.
 We observed that adjectives that have specified dependency relations, such as ‘acl’, ‘acl:relcl’, ‘advcl’, ‘ccomp’ and ‘xcomp’, are more likely to be predicates.